osscarvalls/physio_ai/README.md

-# PysioAI - Physiotherapy Diagnosis Assistant
+# PhysioAI - Physiotherapy Diagnosis Assistant

-PysioAI is an AI-powered physiotherapy diagnosis assistant that helps analyze symptoms and provide evidence-based medical insights.
+PhysioAI is an AI-powered physiotherapy diagnosis assistant that helps analyze symptoms and provide evidence-based medical insights.
 It combines natural language processing with medical knowledge to assist in preliminary diagnosis and clinic assessment.

 ## 🚨 Important Disclaimer